 Drag and drop the RegisterSubscriber action from the SapApplicationLogs > USE_ME folder at the end of the After startup microflow:

 Double-click the RegisterSubscriber action make sure that Log level is set to the constant SapLogLevel:

 Edit the constant SapLogLevel to select the minimum log level which you want to send to the SAP Business Technology Platform Application Logging service.
 The supported log levels (case-insensitive) are

 Now, when the application is started, it will produce logs in the JSON format supported by Kibana.

 - Due to technical limitations, the SAP Logging Connector is activated with a 5 second delay.
 This means that logging configuration is updated after the RegisterSubscriber action is completed.

 - The RegisterSubscriber action checks to see if the Mendix application is running in an SAP environment with the SAP Business Technology Platform Application Logging service.
-If the SAP Cloud Platform Application Logging service cannot be found, RegisterSubscriber assumes that the app is running locally and doesn’t change the logging configuration.
+If the SAP Business Technology Platform Application Logging service cannot be found, RegisterSubscriber assumes that the app is running locally and doesn’t change the logging configuration.